cadia-lvl/Eyra/README.md

 # Eyra

-Eyra provides tools for data gathering designed to be used to make speech corpora for under-resourced languages.
+Eyra is a free and open source project designed as a data collection tool for under-resourced languages.
+Designed with flexibility in mind, Eyra is a web app compatible with most browsers, online or offline.
+Since it is open source you can [`contribute`](https://github.com/Eyra-is/Eyra/tree/master/CONTRIBUTING.md), use only parts of it, or modify it to suit your needs.

 The team at Reykjavik University published an article on this software for the SLTU 2016 conference, which can be found online and in this repository at [`Docs/Petursson_et_al_2016.pdf`](https://github.com/Eyra-is/Eyra/blob/master/Docs/Petursson_et_al_2016.pdf).

 ## Installation

 Currently, the Eyra backend has to be run on Linux.
-Systems we've used are mainly **Debian 8** and to a lesser degree, **Ubuntu 14.04 and 16.04**.
+Systems we've used are mainly **Debian 8** and **Ubuntu 14.04 and 16.04**.

 The recording devices themselves (phones, laptops, anything with a compatible browser) can use Chrome or Firefox.
 However, when using phones, we recommend using our Android app (located in [`AndroidApp`](https://github.com/Eyra-is/Eyra/blob/master/AndroidApp)).
 It bypasses a nasty bug we discovered where audio recorded through a phone's browser is 48kHz, but the data in it appears to be limited to 16kHz.